 Plants and insects

 Plants and insects did not go through any extensive evolutionary advances during the Triassic.
 Due to the dry climate, the interior of Pangaea was mostly desert.
 In higher latitudes, gymnosperms survived and conifer forests began to recover from the Permian Extinction.
 Mosses and ferns survived in coastal regions.
 Spiders, scorpions, millipedes and centipedes survived, as well as the newer groups of beetles.
 The only new insect group of the Triassic was the grasshoppers.

-Archosaurs had two temporal openings in the skull and teeth that were more firmly set in the jaw than those of their Therapsid contemporaries.
-The terrestrial apex predators of the Triassic were the Rauisuchians, an extinct group of Archosaurs.
-In 2010, the fossilized skeleton of a newly discovered species, Prestosuchus chiniquensis, measured more than 20 feet (6 meters) in length.
-Unlike their close relatives the crocodilians, Rauisuchians had an upright stance but are differentiated from true dinosaurs by the way that the pelvis and femur were arranged.
+Archosaurs had two temporal openings in the skull and teeth that were more firmly set in the jaw than those of their therapsid contemporaries.
+The terrestrial apex predators of the Triassic were the rauisuchians, an extinct group of archosaurs.
+In 2010, the fossilized skeleton of a newly discovered species, Prestosuchus chiniquensis, measured more than 20 feet (6 m) in length.
+Unlike their close relatives the crocodilians, rauisuchians had an upright stance but are differentiated from true dinosaurs by the way that the pelvis and femur were arranged.

 Originally published on Live Science.